Architecture

 Cross-Document Graph

-When multiple documents are indexed, Vectorless automatically builds a relationship graph based on shared keywords and Jaccard similarity.
-The graph is constructed as a background task after each indexing operation.
+When multiple documents are compiled, Vectorless automatically builds a relationship graph based on shared keywords and Jaccard similarity.
+The graph is constructed as a background task after each compilation operation.

 Zero Infrastructure